EAGLE: Elevating Geometric Reasoning through LLM-empowered Visual Instruction Tuning: Method

 \subsection{Model Training}

-In both the preliminary and advanced visual enhancement stages, we utilize a common auto-regressive language modeling loss.
-To generate the $t^{th}$ token, we feed the geometry diagram $I$, the input sentence $S_{in}$, and the predicted tokens up to the $t^{th}$ step into our model $\mathcal{F}$ for next-token predictions.
+To ensure consistency and reduce potential biases in the geometry-centered visual enhancement framework, we employ end-to-end training at both stages rather than optimizing the vision encoder separately.
+We utilize an auto-regressive language modeling loss as the training objective.
+Specifically, to generate the $t^{th}$ token, the geometry diagram $I$, the input sentence $S_{in}$, and the predicted tokens up to the $t^{th}$ step are fed into our model $\mathcal{F}$ for next-token predictions.
 This process can be formulated as follows: